 A nurturing community for every child.

-As a trusted agency for fostering and adoptions, The Village Family Services has provided supportive services to more than 7,500 children, youth and foster parents over the past two decades.
+As a trusted agency for fostering and adoptions, The Village Family Services has provided supportive services to more than 7,500 children, youth and resource (foster) parents over the past two decades.

-We start by helping prospective foster parents navigate the application process.
-From there, we provide a strong support system for parents and families, including specialized services for every child and teen to encourage healthy development and resilience.
+We start by helping prospective resource parents navigate the application process.
+From there, we provide a strong support system for parents and families, including specialized services for every child and teen, to encourage healthy development and resilience.

 At The Village, we use the term "resource parents" to honor the vital role these individuals play in providing children with safety, love, and the support they need to flourish.
 We are committed to ensuring our resource parents receive ongoing attention, guidance, and resources to thrive in their crucial roles.